second-state/wasmedge-rustsdk-examples/ggml-llama-via-wasinn/README.md

-# Object Detection via WASI-NN
+# GGML Llama via WASI-NN

 WasmEdge Runtime implements the WASI-NN proposal.
 This example demonstrates how to chat with Llama2 model driven by WasmEdge wasi-nn-ggml backend.